Last Updated on November 28, 2022 by Goya

 17th May Tasting Menu

-- Duck liver terrine, red cabbage, green apple – Paired, rather unusually, not with a Tokaji, but a dry white that we absolutely adored!
+- Duck liver terrine, red cabbage, and green apple – Paired, rather unusually, not with a Tokaji, but a dry white that we absolutely adored!

 - Octopus, beluga lentils, roasted peppers